Course Catalog: 2025 Summer Session 1

 ID 498: Internship Practicum – Professor Paul Olsen

-Restrictions: 2.0 GPA or higher.
-Not open to student who’ve already completed an academic internship, ID-498, or BU-498.
-Students who have completed or are currently enrolled in BU-498/ID-498 should meet with a Career Coach to learn alternatives to receive credit for an additional internship.
+Prerequisites/Restrictions: 2.0 GPA or higher; Sophomores, Juniors and Seniors only.
+Not open to students who’ve already completed an academic internship, ID-498.
+Students who have completed or are currently enrolled in ID-498 should meet with a Career Coach to learn alternatives to receive credit for an additional internship.

 Philosophy